talpor/talpor-dev-handbook/docs/conception/index.md

 The conception phase begins at the moment a new project walks through the door.
-The main focus at this stage is understanding the requirements of the project, and the results of this whole process is a set of mockups and estimations that fulfill those requirements.
+The main focus at this stage is understanding the requirements of the project.
+The end result of this whole process is to ellaborate a set of mockups and estimations that will fulfill those requirements.

 During this stage, the team that will be involved in a project is built, taking into consideration what is known initially.
 The idea is